Bristol-Data-Science-Society/Beginners-Python-Workshops/README.md

 # Beginners-Python-Workshops

-Code and resources used in our series of workshops on Python, aimed at beginners.
+Welcome to the Beginners Python Workshop repo!
+Here you can access the code we used in our workshops.